-- Tell the designated member of staff or head teacher. - If that is not possible, telephone Children's Services (Children's Social Care Locality Team) as quickly as possible.
+- Tell the designated member of staff or head teacher.
+Note that all reports must be recorded. - If that is not possible, telephone Children's Services (Children's Social Care Locality Team) as guickly as possible.
 (In an emergency call 999 for the police)